 321. BIOCHEMISTRY I Prerequisites: CHEM 202/212.
-A survey of biochemistry to include an introduction to the structure and properties of biological molecules enzymatic catalysis, bioenergetics, major metabolic pathways, and the flow of genetic information.
-Fall (Same as BIOL 321) 322W/324.
+A survey of biochemistry to include an introduction to the structure and properties of biological molecules, enzymatic catalysis, bioenergetics, major metabolic pathways, and the flow of genetic information.
+Fall (Same as BIOL 321)

+322W/324.
 BIOCHEMISTRY II AND BIOCHEMISTRY II LABORATORY Prerequisites: CHEM 321.
 CHEM 322W and 324 are corequisites.
 An in-depth investigation of an area of biochemistry.
 Spring.
 Laboratory study designed to demonstrate biochemical techniques and methodology.
-(Three laboratory hours per week) 331/361S.
+(Three laboratory hours per week.)
+Spring.
+331/361S.
 FOUNDATIONS OF INORGANIC CHEMISTRY AND CHEMICAL LITERATURE AND INFORMATION Prerequisites: CHEM 202/212.
-CHEM 331 and 361S are corequisites CHEM 491.
+CHEM 331 and 361S are corequisites.
 A systematic study of the structure and reactivity of the elements and their compounds.
-361S includes library exercises focusing on understanding the use of Chemical Abstracts, Science Citation Index on-line interactive computer databases, and other sources.
+361S includes library exercises focusing on understanding the use of Chemical Abstracts, Science Citation Index, on-line interactive computer databases, and other sources.
 Students will make several oral presentations to the class.
-Enrollment limited to students majoring in chemistry or biochemistry with at least junior standing.
+Junior standing.
 Fall.
-332/324.ADVANCED INORGANIC CHEMISTRY AND ADVANCED INORGANIC CHEMISTRY LABORATORY Prerequisite: CHEM 331.
-CHEM 332 and 334 are corequisites.
-Organometallic reactions, reaction mechanisms, and catalysis.
-Laboratory includes synthesis, purification, and characterization of selected inorganic and organometallic compounds utilizing various synthetic techniques and instrumental methods of analysis.
-Spring of odd-numbered years.
-351/353W.
+332/324.ADVANCED INORGANIC CHEMISTRY AND ADVANCED INORGANIC CHEMISTRY LABORATORY 348.
+DEVELOPMENTAL CONSEQUENCES OF CHEMICAL EXPOSURE This team-taught course will describe some of the chemicals that modern human activity has introduced into the human animal and the developmental consequences thereof.
+Students will explore these topics through assignments practicing both chemistry and human development Spring of odd years.
+(Same as PSY 348) SUSTAINABLE WORLD CHALLENGE 351/353W.
 PHYSICAL CHEMISTRY I AND PHYSICAL CHEMISTRY LABORATORY I Prerequisites: CHEM122/124, Math 201, PHYS 105/115.
 CHEM 351 and 353W are corequisites.
 Study of the theoretical framework, built or physical principles, that is used to understand chemical structure and reactivity.
 Examines kinetics and thermodynamics.
 Laboratory includes thermochemical and kinetic measurements, data and error analysis, and scientific writing in journal and review formats.
+(Three laboratory hours per week.)
 Fall.
+352/354.
+PHYSICAL CHEMISTRY II AND PHYSICAL CHEMISTRY LABORATORY II Prerequisites: CHEM122/124, Math 201, PHYS 105/115.
+CHEM 352 and 354 are corequisites.
+Study of the theoretical framework, built or physical principles, that is used to understand chemical structure and reactivity.
+Includes quantum mechanics, spectroscopy, and statistica mechanics.
+Laboratory investigations of the physical properties of chemical systems.
+Laboratory includes spectroscopic techniques, principles of lasers, and computational chemistry.
 (Three laboratory hours per week.)
-352/354.
-PHYSICAL CHEMISTRY II AND PHYSICAL CHEMISTRY LABORATORY II 392.
-INSTRUMENTAL ANALYSIS Prerequisite: CHEM 351.
+Spring.
+392. INSTRUMENTAL ANALYSIS Prerequisite: CHEM 351.
 A study of theory and applications of instrumental methods for separation and analysis.
 Emphasis is on spectrometric and chromatographic methods.
+(Three laboratory hours per week.)
 395,396.
 SELECTED TOPICS Prerequisites: Junior standing and consent of the instructor based upon adequate preparation in chemistry, physics, and mathematics.
 A detailed study of an area of chemistry not normally covered in the regular chemistry course.
 Topics may include organic reaction mechanisms heterocyclic chemistry, nuclear chemistry, environmental chemistry.
 May be repeated once for credit when a different topic is offered.
 Offered on demand.
 400W,S. CHEMISTRY INTERNSHIP1-4 Prerequisites: Junior standing and recommendation of the Chemistry Department faculty.
 Work in an industrial or research laboratory for a minimum of 120 hours (3 credit hours).
 A written and oral report on the work conducted is required.
 Offered on demand.
 May be offered as a W or S course.
 491-496.
 INDEPENDENT STUDY Prerequisites: Junior standing and consent of the instructor based on adequate preparation in chemistry, physics, and mathematics.
 Research on an assigned problem.
 A written report and an oral presentation of the work are required.
-900. SENIOR ASSESSMENT Chemistry majors must take an assessment exam prior to graduation.
+900. SENIOR ASSESSMENTCR/NC Chemistry and Biochemistry majors must take an assessment exam prior to graduation.